Best Ways to Connect with Your Autistic Child

 Offer Structure and Security

 Creating consistency for your child helps reinforce learning.
-This is beneficial because many kids with autism struggle to apply what they learned in one environment (such as school) to another (like home).
+This is beneficial because kids with autism regardless of gender struggle to apply what they learned in one environment (such as school) to another (like home).

 Ask your child’s therapists for any techniques you can continue at home.
 Encourage your child to apply what he learned in one setting in another by holding therapy in different places.